 - 1 tablespoon grated beeswax or soy wax

 Combine the ingredients in a microwave-safe glass container or measuring cup.
 Microwave to gently heat up the shea butter and beeswax.
-Pour into a 4 to 5-ounce glass jar and let cool.
+Pour into a 4- to 5-ounce glass jar and let cool.
 Stir again.
 Use on dry areas.
-It's great for the knees, elbows, and can even be used to treat and prevent chapped lips.
+It's great for the knees, elbows, and is even sometimes used to treat and prevent chapped lips.

 Moisturizing Hand Cream

-Heat ingredients in a microwave-safe bowl or container on low.
-About 2 - 3 seconds, until ingredients are melted, but not boiling.
-Stir.
-Massage into hands.
-This is a great moisturizing hand treatment to use during the winter months.
+Heat two teaspoons of coconut oil, one teaspoon of almond oil, one teaspoon of cocoa butter, and one teaspoon of shea butter in a microwave-safe bowl or container on low.
+You should only heat them for about two to three seconds until the ingredients are melted, but not at all boiling.
+Stir them together, and massage them into your hands.
+It's a great moisturizing hand treatment to use during the winter months.

-Melt the ingredients in a microwave or double boiler.
+Melt three teaspoons of grated beeswax and three teaspoons of castor oil in a microwave or double boiler.
 Stir and remove from heat.
-Add the honey and essential oil.
+Add six to ten drops of the essential oil of your choice along with a teaspoon of honey.
 If you want to add a little color, shave off a little of your favorite lipstick into the mixture.
-Pour into lip balm tins, a small glass cosmetic jar, or into lipstick tubes.
-Let cool uncovered for about 20 minutes.
+Pour into lip balm tins, a small glass cosmetic jar, or even into a lipstick tube.
+Let the balm cool uncovered for about 20 minutes.

 Side Effects of Shea Butter